cha2812/Sales-Performance-Insights-Analyzing-Revenue-COGS-Payment-Trends-and-Customer-Impact/README.md

 17. What is the total cost of goods sold (COGS) for each product line?
 18. Which product lines have the highest and lowest average gross margin percentage?
 19. What was the most used mode of payment?
-20. Which customer type contributes the most to total revenue
+20. Which customer type contributes the most to total revenue?

 ## Data Analysis